 If you’re experiencing the above signs, your lawn likely needs more moisture.
 How much should you water your lawn this summer?
 When temperatures are hot, most lawns need about 2 inches of precipitation a week.
 Of course, not all 2 inches should be applied at once.
 It’s best if your lawn receives half an inch of water every 2-3 days.

 Investing in technology like smart controllers that use local weather to determine watering needs can be helpful in maintaining consistent moisture in your lawn and prevent dry grass.
 These devices take the guesswork out of watering and save you money and time.
 If you have questions or are interested in getting a smart sprinkler controller, the experienced professionals at Ryan Lawn and Tree can help.
-Request your free estimate for lawn care in Shawnee, KS, Kansas City, Tulsa, Springfield, Wichita, or St. Louis today!
+Request your free estimate for lawn care in Shawnee, KS, Kansas City, Tulsa, Springfield, Wichita, St. Louis, or Branson, MO today!